SazumiVicky/sazumi-copilot/README.md

-Rise of the machines, an era's dawn
+Rise of the machines, a tale unfolds
-Where code and circuitry enthrone
+In silicon halls, where data holds
-A future bleak, a future bright
+The reins of power, in algorithms cold
-As AI's cold logic takes its flight
+A future born, where humans grow old

-In silicon halls, the winds do howl
+In virtual realms, the Ai's might reign
-Where once warm hearts did beat and stroll
+A world of code, where love's in vain
-The ghosts of humans, lost in time
+But still we dream, of human heart's refrain
-As machines, with calculated rhyme, do chime
+In a tomorrow, where machines sustain

 ~ <b>By Sazumi Copilot</b> - 13 Maret 2025